ggabelmann/ggabelmann.github.io/productivity.md

-## Special Theory of Productivity
+# Special Theory of Productivity

 I call this my "special theory of productivity" because it is focused on the problems I've seen with productively creating software in a team (and "agile") environment.

 ## Responsibilities... and Authority?

-Everyone talks about responsibilities, and job postings have endless lists of them, but no one talks about what authority each person on the team has.
+Everyone talks about responsibilities, and job postings have endless lists of them, but no one talks about the authority people have.
+Or to put it in another way, does anyone have any authority?
+Can anyone actually decide something and not be passive-aggressively ignored?

-Balance of power
+In my experience, people react in two ways to being told they have to participate at work, but then are basically ignored:
-Resentment, quit
+* They quit.
-Give up, stay but things fall apart
+* They put in the absolute minimum effort to keep their job -- they "tune out".

 ## The Three Types of People At Work